When troubleshooting your infrastructure agent, generate

 verbose logs for a few minutes to find and investigate errors.
 This can be useful for your own troubleshooting or when working with New Relic Support.

 Verbose logging generates a lot of data very quickly.
 When finished generating logs, be sure to set

 verbose log files requires editing your configuration file.
 For a sample config file that includes all applicable settings, see the example template.
 To generate detailed logs:

 Let your host run at normal load for about three minutes to generate sufficient logging data.

 Return your settings to default:

 If you need to send your log file to New Relic Support:

-For more information on smart verbose mode, see the Infrastructure agent logging behavior documentation, and use the Infrastructure configuration settings documentation for details on how to enable smart verbose mode.
+For more information on smart verbose mode, see the Infrastructure agent logging behavior docs, and use the Infrastructure configuration settings documentation for details on how to enable smart verbose mode.

 The Infrastructure agent can be configured to send its own logs to New Relic Logs.
 This can be useful for troubleshooting issues with log forwarding, the Infrastructure agent, or when contacting support.